fpgentil/fpgentil.github.io/_posts/2011-03-05-fix-your-non-bootable-linux-partition.markdown

 layout: post
 title:  "Fix your non-bootable linux partition"
 date:   2011-03-05 20:00:00
-categories: [tutorial]
+categories: [linux]
 ---

 I have a dual boot laptop, Ubuntu 10.10 which I use the most of the time, rails and C++, and Windows 7, the one that I live most to develop in .NET.
 It happened twice with me, and I still don’t know why, sometimes I just turn my computer on and Ubuntu cannot be mounted!
-Grub seems to be working correctly, so is Windows, although Ubuntu does not work with neither of my kernel versions.
+Grub seems to be working correctly, so is Windows, although Ubuntu does not work with neither of my kernel versions...

 <!--more-->